Notproginfinix/phhusson-treble_experimentations/Infinix-Note-8.md

 ## Steps to install

-* Grab an ARM64 A/B GSI ROM image [here](https://github.com/phhusson/treble_experimentations/wiki/Generic-System-Image-%28GSI%29-list) or from other source
+* Grab an ARM64 A/B GSI ROM image [here](https://github.com/phhusson/treble_experimentations/wiki/Generic-System-Image-%28GSI%29-list) or from other source,
-* Unlock the bootloader and go into bootloader mode
+* Unlock the bootloader and go into bootloader mode,
-* Reflash the original vbmeta image but with verification disabled using the `fastboot` utility:
+* Reflash the original vbmeta image but with verification disabled using the `fastboot` utility;
     ```
     $ fastboot --disable-verity --disable-verification flash vbmeta vbmeta.img
     ```
-* Reboot to fastboot mode
+* Reboot to fastboot mode;
     ```
     $ fastboot reboot fastboot
     ```